CheeKeatSong/Aodit/README.md

 # Aodit
 This project was created for i-MSC Lab Startup Competition 2016.

-Aodit is an android app application based on gamification concept to assist users to keep track their daily expenses in order to attain efficient personal financial management.
+Aodit is an android app application based on gamification concept & OCR technology to assist users to keep track their daily expenses in order to attain efficient personal financial management.

 ## Features